Food, Beverage & Consumer Health | Sectors | PM Group

 Food Sector Director

-PM Group began working on Glanbia's Belview development in 2011 at the feasibility and concept design stages.
+PM Group began working on Glanbia's Belview development at the feasibility and concept design stages.
 We progressed onto site selection and master planning, basic and detailed design, regulatory licence applications (planning, fire safety, IPPC), procurement, construction management and start up assistance.
-First product from the facility was delivered in December 2014.

 Following the successful completion of Phase 1, PM Group was again retained by Glanbia (GIL) to provide EPCM services for a further expansion at the Belview site.
-Phase 2 will facilitate the continued growth of production by the company’s farmer-shareholders.
+Phase 2 facilitated the continued growth of production by the company’s farmer-shareholders.
+This development involved a new milk intake facility, a reverse osmosis concentration plant, evaporator, dryer, powder handling and storage with additional bagging / packing lines.

-On completion, the facility will consist of 3 large spray dryers running in parallel capable of producing both high quality powders and Infant Formula Ingredients.
-The plant will be fully automated from milk intake through to final packaging.
+The facility now incorporates 3 large spray dryers running in parallel and capable of producing both high quality powders and infant formula ingredients.
+The plant is fully automated from milk intake through to final packaging.

 To reduce risk and ensure the design allowed for a fully integrated facility, we used the latest 3D modelling design tools.
-Through our world class BIM capability extended from the design phase through to construction, start‐up and handover.
-Glanbia were able to see how the extension would evolve and the high level of integration before a single stone was turned.
+BIM was central to the design, construction, start‐up and handover phases.
+Its use enabled Glanbia to see how the extension would evolve and the high level of integration before a single stone was turned.

 Minimising water use was a key goal and to achieve this, the plant treats all water evaporated from the milk using Reverse Osmosis (RO) and Ultra Violet (UV) treatment.
 This treated water is then reused throughout the facility, minimising the use of fresh water from municipal sources.